sebastiano123-c/DroneIno/README.md

 or download the .zip file.

 # **Description**
+The code is intended to be used with PlatformIO.
-Based on the [YMFC-AL](https://github.com/F4b1-/YMFC-AL-Flight-Controller-improved) project, DroneIno allows you to control a quadcopter with:
+Based on the [YMFC](https://github.com/F4b1-/YMFC-AL-Flight-Controller-improved) project, DroneIno allows you to control a quadcopter with:
 * ESP32 D1 R32 board, like [this](https://github.com/sebastiano123-c/Motorize-a-1980-telescope/blob/main/Setup/D1%20R32%20Board%20Pinout.pdf);
 * gyroscope MPU6050;
 * radio controller and a receiver (_e.g._ FlySky);